panoply/vscode-liquid/readme.md

 ### Object Scopes

-The extension has context of objects used in the Shopify Liquid variation and applies scoped highlighting based on the object type values.
-What this means is, whenever your object points to `string`, `boolean` or `integer` then the last known property key of the object will be highlighted according to its type.
+The extension has context of objects used in the Shopify Liquid variation and applies scoped highlighting based on the object type values directly within grammars.
+What this means is, whenever your object points to `string`, `boolean` or `integer` then the last known property key of the object will be highlighted according to the type it holds.
 For example:

 <img src="/images/syntax-scopes.png">

 Notice that in the above code sample how the different values of object properties have different syntax highlighting.
-The strings will be highlighted as a string, booleans as booleans and numbers as numbers.
+The strings are highlighted as a string, booleans as booleans and numbers as numbers.
 This is a great way for you to distinguish against the _type_ of property you are referencing.

 ### Grammar Injections

 In order to preserve vscode intellisense capabilities the below languages have Liquid grammars injected into them.
-The grammar injection will allow Liquid code to be highlighted and treated as if the syntax exists as part of the languages.
+The grammar injection will allow Liquid code to be highlighted and treated like the syntax exists as part of the language/s.

 - JSON
 - Yaml
 - Markdown

-When these languages contain Liquid syntax vscode might complain about invalid code.
+When these languages contain Liquid syntax, vscode might complain about invalid code.
 You should consider disabling validations on these languages when they contain Liquid.
 Please be aware that in situations where you leverage linters or third party tools that Liquid code will typically be interpreted as invalid.
 It is up to you to take the necessary steps to disable and prevent such issues from becoming problematic to your development experience.

 ```jsonc
 {